-- Player should put a tee behind the ball in the bush if possible (recommended but not required). - The position where the ball lies in the bush is the reference point for the drop. - Player should drop within TWO club-lengths of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist for dropping scenarios). - Player should say that there is a one stroke penalty for taking this kind of relief.
+- Player should put a tee behind the ball in the bush if possible (recommended but not required). - The position where the ball lies in the bush is the reference point for the drop. - Player should drop within TWO club-lengths of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist points that apply to all dropping scenarios). - Player should say that there is a one stroke penalty for taking this kind of relief.